bugboy1769/dota2_drafting_model/README.md

 ## The World Model

 The core of the system is a **Multi-Task Transformer** that maps the complex interactions of heroes into a high-dimensional vector space.
-It doesn't just memorize picks; it learns the underlying mechanics of the draft:
+This is so that it doesn't just memorize picks; it learns the underlying mechanics of the draft by building some form of a world model (Hamiltonian/Energy Landscape):

 1.  **Policy Head (The Prior):** Predicts the most likely next move based on professional trends.
 2.  **Value Head (The Evaluator):** Estimates the win probability of any given draft state.